kngude24/Latin102/translation3.md

 In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase
 - This is an example of the ablative absolute
 What case is stercus, and why is it in that case?
-- Stercus is in the nominative singular❌ because it is the subject Identify the form of the adjective maiorem (gender, case, number, degree).
+- Stercus is in the accusative because it is the direct object.❌ because it is the subject Identify the form of the adjective maiorem (gender, case, number, degree).
-- Maiorem is in the accusative, masculine, singular ❓ **Degree? (positive, comparative, suplerative)** Explain the construction of the verbal unit flumine admisso.
+- Maiorem is in the accusative, feminine, singular an comparitive degree ❓ **Degree? (positive, comparative, suplerative)** Explain the construction of the verbal unit flumine admisso.
 - This is an example of the absolute ablative
 What are the gender, number, case, and antecedent of qui?
 - Qui is in the masculine, nominative, plural
 What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
-- The latin verb nomina❓❌ needs to be understood
+- It is the form of the verb to be❓❌

 C. Literary commentary
 Choose two choices of syntax, word order, or diction that Hyginus makes in this passage that complement or enhance the meaning of the passage’s content.
 Discuss briefly s in 3-4 sentences.
 Italicize Latin words when citing them.

 Hyginus chooses to use the subjunctive after ut *ut afflatu homines necaret* because he is trying to express purpose through a purpose clause.
 He uses the absolute ablative here *love adiutore* and here *unit flumine admisso* because he is defining the circumstances or situation in which the action of the main verb occurs.